anomander96/intro-microservices/README.md

 Upload a mp3 file, process the file in this way:
 Extract file metadata.
 App is using an external library Apache Tika.
-Then app stores mp3 file to the underlying database of the service as Blob(each service has its own database, docker specified);
+Then resource-service microservice save mp3 file into S3 bucket.
+Then resource-processor microservice parse metadata from mp3 and send it to song-service which save this data into db.
-App invokes song-service to store song metadata.
+App is using RabbitMQ, Eureka.

-Here is a simple instruction for current app running related to module 2 Was updated and added dockerfiles now to start an app you need:
+Here is a simple instruction for current app version:
 1. Open in terminal the root folder of project intro-microservices.
 2. Run: 'docker-compose up --build' for first time or just 'docker-compose up'
 3. Open in browser Swagger UI